Our Aquatic Gem

 Unlike our sewer collection and treatment system, we currently do not have a dedicated funding source for dredging or any other stormwater operations, maintenance, or infrastructure renewal activities.
 All funding is therefore from the City’s General Fund.
 At the May 17, 2021 City Council study session, staff presented an overview of the stormwater activities, including Lagoon, and a recent Stormwater Funding Analysis performed by SCS Consulting Group.

 - Preliminary rate structure and recommendations.

 The projected operating costs for fiscal year 2022 totaled $3.6 million.
 Capital costs were estimated at $139 million (including dredging).
 After amortization of capital costs into a 30-year model, the total annual costs for the hypothetical stormwater utility are $8.4 million.

 The analysis identifies various funding sources for a stormwater utility with the most common being a user fee similar to water, sewer and garbage services.
 The analysis concludes that a user fee of approximately $16 per month for the average residential property could be required to fund the full annual cost.
 Council directed staff to proceed with conducting community outreach and polling to obtain resident input regarding the potential storm system fee and to better inform potential future ballot measures.
 That additional scope of work was approved by City Council at its Aug.
 16, 2021 meeting.
-For more information on our Clean Creeks and Flood Protection Initiative, visit: www.cityofsanmateo.org/stormwater.
+For more information on our Clean Creeks and Flood Protection Initiative, visit the www.cityofsanmateo.org/stormwater webpage.